Delaware Hourly Paycheck Calculator

 $0.00

 Typical Delaware paychecks include federal income tax, Social Security, Medicare, and Delaware state income tax.
-Some localities may impose an employee wage tax (for example, Wilmington); many others do not.
+Some localities, like Wilmington, may impose an employee wage tax; most do not.
 Employers fund Delaware unemployment insurance (SUTA) and federal FUTA.
-Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance premiums—can reduce taxable wages when plan-eligible.
+Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

-• Employee (federal): Income tax (W-4), Social Security, Medicare, and Additional Medicare for high earners.
+• Employee (federal): Income tax (W-4), Social Security, Medicare, Additional Medicare for high earners.

-• Employee (state/local): Delaware state withholding (per DE W-4A) and, where applicable, local wage tax (verify city rules).
+• Employee (state/local): Delaware state withholding (DE W-4A) and any applicable local wage tax.

-• Pretax deductions: Can lower federal/state taxable wages and, when eligible, FICA.
+• Pretax deductions: Reduce federal/state taxable wages and, when eligible, FICA-taxable wages.

 How Your Delaware Paycheck Works

-Your net pay equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, Delaware state withholding, and any applicable local wage tax.
-The calculator summarizes hours, rates, taxable wages, withholdings, deductions, and final take-home.
+Net pay equals gross wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, Delaware state withholding, and any local wage tax.
+The calculator summarizes hours, rates, taxable wages, withholdings, deductions, and final take-home pay.

 • Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, locality, deductions.

-• Outputs: Itemized FICA, federal, state, local (if any), deductions, and net pay.
+• Outputs: Itemized FICA, federal, state, local (if applicable), deductions, and net pay.

-• Supplemental pay: Model flat vs. aggregate federal withholding for bonuses/commissions to compare results.
+• Supplemental pay: Model flat vs. aggregate federal withholding for bonuses/commissions to compare outcomes.

-Replace placeholders with official Delaware Department of Labor figures (taxable wage base, experience-rated range, new-employer rate) before publishing.
+Replace placeholders with official Delaware Department of Labor figures before publishing.

 Year Taxable Wage Base (USD) Experience-Rated Range (%) New Employer Rate (%) Notes